 (b) Concurrent appointments of officers

 Four directors of the Company, specifically Masayoshi Son, Ken Miyauchi, Kazuhiko Fujihara, and Kentaro Kawabe, concurrently serve as officers of SoftBank Group Corp. and its major subsidiaries.
-Mr. Son concurrently serves as Chairman & CEO of SoftBank Group Corp., the Company's Parent, and Director of Z Holdings Corporation.
-These concurrent appointments have been made based on the belief that Mr. Son's extensive track record and experience in leading the SoftBank Group and Z Holdings Corporation will contribute positively to strengthening the functions of the Company's Board of Directors.
-Mr. Miyauchi concurrently serves as Director of SoftBank Group Corp. and Director of Z Holdings Corporation.
+Mr. Son concurrently serves as Representative Director, Corporate Officer, Chairman & CEO of SoftBank Group Corp., the Parent.
+These concurrent appointments have been made based on the belief that Mr. Son's extensive track record and experience in leading the SoftBank Group will contribute positively to strengthening the functions of the Company's Board of Directors.
+Mr. Miyauchi concurrently serves as Director of SoftBank Group Corp. and Director of A Holdings Corporation.
 These concurrent appointments are intended to put Mr. Miyauchi's knowledge of these companies, which have a strong affinity with the Company's existing and new businesses, to good use in the management of the Company.
-Mr. Fujihara concurrently serves as Director of Z Holdings Corporation.
-This concurrent appointment is intended to put Mr. Fujihara's knowledge in the finance, accounting and governance fields to good use in the management of Z Holdings Corporation.
-Mr. Kawabe concurrently serves as President and Representative Director of Z Holdings Corporation and Executive Director of ZOZO, Inc. These concurrent appointments are intended to leverage Mr. Kawabe's knowledge and leadership of Z Holdings Corporation in the management of the Company, as it seeks to capture business synergies with Z Holdings Corporation.
+Mr. Fujihara concurrently serves as Director of A Holdings Corporation.
+This concurrent appointment is intended to put Mr. Fujihara's knowledge in the finance, accounting and governance fields to good use in the management of A Holdings Corporation.
+Mr. Kawabe concurrently serves as Director of SoftBank Group Corp., President and Representative Director of Z Holdings Corporation and Executive Director of ZOZO, Inc. These concurrent appointments are intended to leverage Mr. Kawabe's knowledge and leadership of Z Holdings Corporation in the management of the Company, as it seeks to capture business synergies with Z Holdings Corporation.

 Kazuko Kimiwada, one of the Company's Audit & Supervisory Board Members, concurrently serves as Senior Vice President of SoftBank Group Corp.
 This concurrent appointment is intended to strengthen the Company's audit system.